-📨 wschell@vrain.upv.es📜 Google Scholar🧑💻 GitHub🟢 ORCiD🗺️ Valencian Research Institute for Artificial Intelligence (VRAIN)
+📨 wschell@vrain.upv.es📜 Google Scholar🧑💻 GitHub🟢 ORCiD🗺️ Valencian Research Institute for Artificial Intelligence (VRAIN)and🗺️ Leverhulme Centre for the Future of Intelligence, Cambridge University (LCFI)

 Interests

-Other concepts that spark my imagination include causality, embodied cognition, knowledge representation, grounding, AI safety, artificial life.
+Other concepts that spark my imagination include causality, embodied cognition, web agents, knowledge representation, grounding, philosophy of cognition, artificial life.

 Most things really.